gazbert/bxbot/README.md

 #### Logging
 Logging for the bot is provided by [log4j](http://logging.apache.org/log4j/1.2/).
 You can configure the logging levels in the `resources/log4j.properties` file.
 I recommend running at INFO level.
-DEBUG level logging will produce a *lot* of output from the Exchange Adapters; very handy for debugging, but not so good for your disk space!
+DEBUG level logging will produce a *lot* of output from the Exchange Adapters; it's very handy for debugging, but not so good for your disk space!

 ### How do I write my own Trading Strategy?
 _"Battle not with monsters, lest ye become a monster, and if you gaze into the abyss, the abyss gazes also into you."_ - Friedrich Nietzsche